jmscslgroup/privpurge/README.md

 ## Running as a container

-- Use the following command to run
+- Volumes are just recommendations, and do not need to be used in the way shown.
-- Volumes are just recommendations, and do not need to be used.
+- Only default directory is /data, in which the working directory is located.
+Can be overwritten by -w flag.

-- Only default directory is /data, in which the working directory is located by default
+#####Use the following command to run

 ```
 docker run --rm \